floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 As a search strategy, the following platforms were queried for relevant publications:
 + IEEE Xplore
-+ arXiv

 Based on a list of relevant topics, we used a combination of related keywords to formulate the search query.
-The search query was adapted to the specific search syntax of the platform.
 We refrained from using more generic keywords, such as "architecture" or "design", as they would yield too many irrelevant results.
 The topics relevant for the search query are: